United Farm Workers: Founding of the UFW

 In 1959, Chávez achieved the rank of executive director in the Community Service Organization.
 He established professional relationships with local community organizations that aimed to empower the working class population by encouraging them to become more politically active.
 One of these was the Agricultural Workers Association (AWA).
 Dolores Huerta created the AWA in 1960.
-Larry Itliong was a Filipino American labor organizer who forefronted the grape strike in Coachella Valley that led to the Delano Grape Strike of 1965.
+Larry Itliong was a Filipino American labor organizer who fore fronted the grape strike in Coachella Valley that led to the Delano Grape Strike of 1965.
 He became assistant director of the UFW.
 Chávez was the leader and also a gifted public speaker.
 Huerta was a skilled organizer and negotiator.

 Chávez's ultimate goal in participating with the Community Service Organization and the Industrial Areas Foundation was to organize a union for farm workers.
 In March 1962, at the Community Service Organization convention, Chávez proposed a pilot project for organizing farm workers, which the organization's members rejected.
-Saul Alinsky did not share Chávez's sympathy for the farm workers struggle, claiming that organizing farm workers, "was like fighting on a constantly disintegrating bed of sand."
-(Alinsky, 1967) Chávez responded by resigning to create the farm workers union that later became known as the National Farm Workers Association.
+Saul Alinsky did not share Chávez's sympathy for the farm workers' struggle, claiming that organizing farm workers was like fighting on a constantly disintegrating bed of sand.
+Chávez responded by resigning to create the farm workers union that later became known as the National Farm Workers Association.

 In 1962, Richard Chavez, the brother of César Chávez, designed the black Aztec eagle insignia that became the symbol of the NFW and the UFW.
 César Chávez chose the red and black colors used by the organization.
 By 1965, the National Farm Workers Association had acquired twelve hundred members through Chávez's person-to-person recruitment efforts, which he had learned from Fred Ross a decade earlier.
 Out of those twelve hundred, only about two hundred paid dues.

 A variety of services were offered to union members during this early period, such as local medical clinics.
 During the grape strike of 1965 in Delano California, medical volunteers and UFW leadership began establishing medical clinics for workers due to a noticeable lack of affordable and accessible medical facilities in the area.
 The first clinics were established within local homes after the strike began.
 Wanting to expand the clinics, the UFW began sending letters to potential donors and supporters, which resulted in them receiving needed medical supplies and a trailer to act as an additional building for the clinic.
 These trailers served as the UFW's main clinic in Delano until 1972 when they were closed down in favor of opening the Terronez Clinic.

 Although still in its infant stages, the organization lent its support to a strike by workers in the rose industry in 1965.
 This initial protest by the young organization resulted in a failed attempt to strike against the rose industry.
-That same year the farm workers who worked in the Delano fields of California wanted to strike against the growers in response to the grower's refusal to raise wages from $1.20 to $1.40 an hour, and they sought out Chávez and the National Farm Workers Association for support.
+That same year, the farm workers who worked in the Delano fields of California wanted to strike against the growers in response to the growers' refusal to raise wages from $1.20 to $1.40 an hour, and they sought out Chávez and the National Farm Workers Association for support.